Scleroderma Patient

 "Very helpful!
 I would recommend to anyone with scleroderma."

-"Please go - live is so much more more impactful then just reviewing the recordings."
+"Please go - live is so much more impactful than just reviewing the recordings."

 "It was very beneficial to see others going through this.
 It helps knowing you are not alone in dealing with a rare disease and that others have the same fears."